evhub/coconut/DOCS.md

     newfunc.keywords = keywords
     return newfunc
 ```
-The `partial` object is used for partial function application which “freezes” some portion of a function’s arguments and/or keywords resulting in a new object with a simplified signature.
+The `partial` object is used for partial function application which “freezes” some portion of a function's arguments and/or keywords resulting in a new object with a simplified signature.

 ##### Example